-It has been widely documented that recruiters spend about 6-seconds on the average resume.
+It has been widely documented that recruiters spend about 6 seconds on the average resume.
 It is no wonder; they are flooded with resumes on a daily basis.
-And I am sure that the job you are applying for is not to only one the recruiter is looking to fill.
+And I am sure that the job you are applying for is not the only one the recruiter is looking to fill.
 So, they are in a hurry.
 Completely understandable.
 Not only that, the average resume is filled to the brim with “responsibilities” and “accomplishments.”
 And each of these has more keywords and buzzwords to make any reader’s eyes glaze over.

 Let’s be honest, reading just isn’t where we are as a society anymore and, unfortunately, the resume has yet to evolve... at all.
 We are deep in the “show me” era.
 Visual experiences are easier to consume, easier to understand.
 Visual is where we should be going.
 After all, a picture is worth 1,000 words.

 It will take time to evolve to a more visual representation of work experience because the system is not set up for visual, but I happen to believe that it will be one day very soon.
 In the mean time, here are five tools that showcase your skills to recruiters.
 Some are visual.
 Some are not.
 Some are new, some are tried and true, but all of them will help you stand out in the search process.

 1. Word Clouds